Buying guide☁️ Cloud Storage

 - Storage is not usable as general file storage in the way Google Drive or Dropbox is.

 OneDrive is the sleeper pick because most people already have it.
-Microsoft 365 Personal and Family plans include 1 TB of OneDrive storage per person — if you're paying for Office apps anyway, that storage effectively costs nothing extra.
+Microsoft 365 Personal includes 1 TB of OneDrive storage for about $99.99/year (or $9.99/month), and Microsoft 365 Family gives up to six people 1 TB each for about $129.99/year (or $12.99/month) — as of June 2026.
+If you're paying for Office apps anyway, that storage effectively costs nothing extra.
 OneDrive is well-integrated into Windows 11 (almost to a fault), and the mobile apps are solid.

 Standalone OneDrive subscriptions exist but are less compelling against Google One on price alone.